 All our transactions are systematically logged.
 If a transaction is related to soft commodities, it triggers an automatic alert for enhanced due diligence and approval processing.

 During this process, our team of Environmental and Social Risk specialists do an in-depth analysis of the client's sustainability performance and the standards they adhere to.
 To complete the view, they also check if the client was ever flagged in media or by NGOs for unsustainable practices.
 Our objective is to ascertain if their operations are sustainable.
-In certain cases, we may engage with clients so they commit to full certification of their production by 2020.
+In certain cases, we may engage with clients so they commit to full certification of their production.
 In other cases, we just say "no" (95 transactions in 2018).2

 Maximizing the positive